cwendorf/Sourcebook/SPSS/data-analysis/paired.md

 ### Selecting the Analysis

-1. First, enter the data (described elsewhere).
+1. First, enter paired samples data (described elsewhere).

 2. After the data are entered, select the "Analyze → Compare Means → Paired-Samples T Test" option from the main menu.